adrianfaciu/adrianfaciu.dev/content/posts/2022-25-01---TypeScript-template-literal-types.md

     type CarProps = KeysOf<Car>;

-Will get transformed into an even more complex thing:
+It will get transformed into an even more complex thing:

     type CarProps = "id" | "name" | "price" | "engine(id)" | "engine(power)" |
                     "engine(id,power)" | "engine(power,id)" | "price,engine(id)" |
                     "price,engine(power)" | "price,engine(id,power)" |
                     ...
 68 more ... | "price,name,id,engine(power,id)";

-Yes, 68 more options, it indeed has all the possible combinations.
+Yes, 68 more options, it indeed has all the possible combinations and we can use any of them to call our function.

 # Fetch everything

-The last improvement we want to make to our type, is the option to specify "all the properties" for any nested objects, by writing an asterisk instead of any property names.
+The last improvement we want to make to our type is the option to specify "all the properties" for any nested objects, by writing an asterisk instead of any property names.

-This can be achieved by updating the code where he handle if the mapped property extends a Record: `${Key}(${KeysOfStar<T[Key]> | "*"})`.
+This can be achieved by updating the code where we handle if the mapped property extends a Record: `${Key}(${KeysOfStar<T[Key]> | "*"})`.
 Inside the brackets, we created another union type with the asterisk.

     type KeysOf<T, Key extends keyof T = keyof T> = Key extends string